 Policy Category: Campus Conduct

 Policy Number: 6.1.2015.B

-Policy Name: Sexual Violence Prevention, Support and Response Policy for Students
+Policy Name: Sexual Violence and Sexual Misconduct Prevention, Support and Response Policy for Students

-Responsible Department: Student Development and Services, Human Resources
+Responsible Department: Office of Assistant Vice President, Students, Human Resources

 Original Approval Date: December 13, 2016

 Approval Authority: Board of Governors

-Last Updated: June 2022
+Last Updated: November 30, 2023

-Review Date: Every three years following approval
+Review Date: Every three years following approval.

 Nipissing University

-Sexual Violence Prevention, Support and Response Policy for Students
+Sexual Violence and Sexual Misconduct Prevention, Support and Response Policy for Students

 Table of Contents

-1. Introduction 2
+1. Introduction

-2. Purpose 2
+2. Purpose

-3. Scope 3
+3. Scope

-4. Commitments 4
+4. Commitments

-5. Definitions 5
+5. Definitions

-6. Education, Support and Response .
-10
+6. Education, Support and Response9

-7. Confidentiality .
-11
+7. Confidentiality

-8. Disclosures, Supports and Reporting .
-13
+8. Disclosures, Supports and Reporting11

-9. General Provision Regarding the Formal Report and Complaint Process for Students .
-20
+9. General Provision Regarding the Formal Report and Complaint Process for Students

-10. Formal Complaint Process .
-24
+10. Formal Complaint Process

-11. Appeal Process .
-31
+11. Appeal Process

-12. Maintenance of Statistics 32
+12. Maintenance of Statistics

-13. Review of Policy 33
+13. Review of Policy

-14. Related Legislation 33

-15. Related Policies and Procedures of Nipissing University 34
+14. Related Legislation .
+29 15.
+Related Policies and Procedures of Nipissing University .
+29

-1. Introduction\
+1. Introduction

-- 1.1.
-Nipissing University is committed to creating and maintaining a safe educational and working environment for its students, faculty, staff and visitors to campus.
-The University is not only dedicated to ensuring a safe and respectful environment, but also to providing prevention, education, and response efforts to address sexual violence for the campus community.
-Sexual violence will not be tolerated, and the University is committed to a prompt and supportive response to students who disclose sexual violence.
-Additionally, the University is committed to procedural fairness and fair process for all parties involved in the formal complaint process. - 1.2.
-Nipissing University is aware that sexual violence can be experienced by people of all ages, genders and sexualities.
-The University recognizes the intersection of sexual violence with both discrimination and harassment, on grounds including but not limited to the grounds set out in the Ontario Human Rights Code. - 1.3.
-Nipissing University recognizes that individuals who have experienced sexual violence may also experience emotional, academic, social and environmental challenges and can experience barriers to disclosing, reporting and seeking support and healing.
-The University will ensure that all incidents of sexual violence that are the subject of a formal report under this Policy are investigated in a fair and impartial manner, and that the appropriate supportive services are put in place to help students who have experienced sexual violence whether or not a formal complaint has been made.
+1.1.
+Nipissing University is committed to creating and maintaining a safe educational and working environment for its students, faculty and staff.
+The University is not only dedicated to ensuring a safe and respectful environment, but also to providing prevention, education, and response efforts to address acts of sexual violence and sexual misconduct.
+Sexual violence and sexual misconduct will not be tolerated, and the University is committed to a prompt and supportive response to those who report an act of sexual violence or sexual misconduct.
+Additionally, the University is committed to procedural fairness and fair process for all parties involved in the formal complaint process.

+1.2.
+Nipissing University is aware that sexual violence and sexual misconduct can be experienced by people of all ages, genders and sexualities.
+The University recognizes the intersection of sexual violence and sexual misconduct with both discrimination and harassment, on grounds including but not limited to the grounds set out in the Ontario Human Rights Code.

+1.3.
+Nipissing University recognizes that individuals who have experienced sexual violence and sexual misconduct may also experience emotional, academic, social and environmental challenges and can experience barriers to disclosing, reporting and seeking support and healing.
+The University will ensure that all incidents of sexual violence and sexual misconduct that are the subject of a formal report under this Policy are investigated in a fair and impartial manner, and that the appropriate supportive services are put in place to help students who have experienced sexual violence or sexual misconduct, whether or not a formal complaint has been made.